Conflict Minerals Sourcing Policy

 We are working toward the following goals:

-Stop trade in conflict minerals that benefits armed groups in the DRC or adjoining countries
+1. Stop trade in conflict minerals that benefits armed groups in the DRC or adjoining countries.

 Conflict Minerals Policy

-Mustang Nozzles and The Jetters Edge are committed not to purchase raw materials, subassemblies or supplies which we know contain conflict minerals.
+Mustang Nozzles and The Jetters Edge are committed to not purchasing raw materials, subassemblies or supplies which we know contain conflict minerals.
 We do not directly source minerals from mines in the DRC or elsewhere, and the supply chain for these metals consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching our direct suppliers.